Bokaro Steel Plant: Production

-Currently it houses five blast furnaces with a total capacity to produce 5.8 MT of liquid steel.
-The plant is undergoing a mass modernisation drive after which its output capacity is expected to cross 10 MT.
+Currently, it houses five blast furnaces with a total capacity to produce 5.8 MT of liquid steel.
+The plant is undergoing a mass modernisation drive after which its output capacity is expected to be 12 MT.

 An upgrade of the plant was also done in the 1990s in its steel refining units and continuous casting machines.
-The plant has recently taken expansion plan along with Korean Steel Company, Pohang Iron and Steel Company (POSCO)[1] Initially, about 64 moujas (a mouja may have several village units) had been acquired for the plant.
+Initially, about 64 moujas (a mouja may have several village units) had been acquired for the plant.
 Of the total land acquired, only 7,765 ha was used to set up the steel plant.
 The rest has been given by SAIL to the private parties without government’s approval.